jklynch/mr-fitty/README.md

 and measures like it [2].
 My objection to these methods is that they are difficult to interpret in terms of the data itself.

-*Prediction error* is a different approach to the model comparison problem that is computationally expensive, by comparison, but is more easily interpreted.
-A straightforward comparison of different models can be made if datasets are partitioned into two parts, one for fitting a model and the other for evaluating the model.
+*Prediction error* is a different approach to the model comparison problem that is computationally expensive but more easily interpreted.
+A straightforward comparison of different models can be made if datasets are partitioned into two parts, one for model fitting and the other for model evaluation.
 Then the model fitting process does not interact with the model evaluation process.
 This is the basis for *cross-validation* and similar methods including the method implemented by MrFitty.